 - actively promote scientific and cultural co-operation throughout Europe and with the Southern hemisphere;

 - help improve methodologies and instruments used in cultural research;

 - empowering members by encouraging participation in each others research projects.

-The current members of the ECURES Board are (2013):
+The current members of the Board of the ERICarts Network are (2018):